defactojml/1-portfolio-site/nanodegree/q&a-sessions/questions-16-06.md

-# Questions from June 16th session
+# Q & A from June 16th session

-### gihub and lib
+### gihub and lib management
-Regarding publishing to github, lib used in the project have been pushed (see bower_components)

-This does not seem to be a good practice
+Regarding publishing projects to github, lib used in the project have been pushed (see bower_components) This does not seem to be a good practice

 ### bootstrap
 Nested div with the grid system (see markup for detail)